Create a new speech service

 2. In the 'Authentication Key' field, enter the Authentication Key.

-3. In the 'Azure Custom Domain Name' field, enter your chosen domain name if you are using a Custom Domain Name.
+3. Under Advanced, in the 'Azure Custom Domain Name' field, enter your chosen domain name if you are using a Custom Domain Name.

 4. In the example field, if you have a private text-to-speech deployment, enter the URL.